 Check out our peer-reviewed articles below!
 You can browse through the summaries and key figures, which are ordered chronologically and separated into years (you can also skip to specific years using the links below).
-Authors in bold represent group members (so… just me right now).
+Authors in bold represent group members.
 Each paper also includes a “Read more!” link so that you can click through to access full papers and learn more about each study.
 Feel free to reach out if you need access!

 – 2022 –